DirectStandards/timplus-server-boot/Clustering.md

 To enable clustering in a server application instance, you must first indicate the server's intent to use clustering by adding the following configuration parameter to the server's application.yml or bootstrap.yml file.

 ```
-timplus.server.enableClustering: false
+timplus.server.enableClustering: true
 ```

 ### Database Configuration

-As mentioned in the deployment guide, the server application uses a local hsql database that is written the server's local file system.
-For clustering, you will need to use a database that is accessible by multiple instances of the server across multiple nodes.
+As mentioned in the deployment guide, the server application uses a local hsql database that is written to the server's local file system.
+For clustering, you will need to use a database that is accessible by multiple instances of the server applciation across multiple nodes.
 You can update your application.yml or bootstrap.yml file with properties outlined in section 5 of the [spring boot appendix](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#data-properties) to configure the connection to your database.

 #### Example database deployment and configuration